realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     >> - My main beef is that the "OOP" that was popularized by C++ and Java is not the "OOP" that Alan-Kay was referring to and many ideas are not compatible.

   - Usually misnamed "Object Oriented Programming (OOP)," as "Objects" are _not_ the main focus of the paradigm, "Classes" are!
+  - The main idea in COP is to use templates (called a "`class`") to group together functions and variables that are related to each other (highly cohesive) and then create `objects` from the class to simulate real-world objects and interactions.
-  - A "Class" is just a template for a structure in memory (an "Object") that contains the values ("state") of the variables and pointers to the methods (just functions) of the class.
+  - A `class` is a template for a structure in memory (called an "Object") that contains the values ("state") of the variables and pointers to the methods (just functions) of the class.
+    - Just like the `struct` in C, but:
+      - Adding functions that can access the data in the `struct`,
+      - The data is `private` and only accessible by the functions inside the `struct` (or expressly marked as `public`.)
-  - COP is Based on "Simula 67," a language specifically designed to simulate real-world systems.
+  - COP is Based on ["Simula 67"](13-Conclusion.md), a language specifically designed to simulate real-world systems.
   - The creator gave "head nods" to "Smalltalk" but took a different and more Structured-style approach to the class and object concepts explored in Simula, primarily to use more practical aspect of the ideas for the needs of the time.
   - The practical hardware limitations outweighed the theoretical purity of OOP, and shortcuts were made for the sake of performance and practicality, such as use of `static` functions to manipulate data directly instead of calling methods on objects to manipulate the data indirectly.
-  - The main idea is to use templates (called a "`class`") to group together methods and variables that are related to each other (highly cohesive) and then create `objects` from the class to simulate real-world objects and interactions.
   - Think of simulating a hospital with a `class` named `Doctor` and a `class` named `Patient` and a `class` named `Hospital`.
     - The `class Doctor` would have methods like `treatPatient()` and `writePrescription()`.
     - The `class Patient` would have methods like `getTreated()` and `payBill()` and `pickupPrescription()`.